ca0v/aws-lab/README.md

 * Created [AWS_IAM.md](docs/AWS_IAM.md) to document IAM.
 * Used identity and access management to create a user and give it access to the AWS console as well as S3 buckets.
+* Created and admin super-user using IAM Identity Center
+* Created CLI_BOSS user for the AWS CLI (default)

 ## AWS - S3